guildai/guild.ai/pages/operations.md

 Guild saves source code for an operation with each run.
-This ensures that the run has a record of the source code used and that changes to project code dont affect runs in progress.
+This ensures that the run has a record of the source code used and that changes to project code don't affect runs in progress.

-By deault, Guild copies text files within the project directory as source code.
+By default, Guild copies text files within the project directory as source code.
 As a safe-guard, Guild skips files larger than 1M and will not copy more than 100 files.
 Configures these rules using the `sourcecode` operation attribute.